-14. Going Concern
+13. Going Concern

 The financial statements have been prepared on the basis of accounting policies applicable to a going concern.
 This basis presumes that funds will be available to finance future operations and that the realisation of assets and settlement of liabilities, contingent obligations and commitments will occur in the ordinary course of business.

-The Group incurred a loss for the year ending 28 February 2022 of R6 167 739 (2021 - R3 315 903) and, as of those dates, the Group's total liabilities exceeded its total assets by R26 020 758 (2021 - R19 864 827).
-The Group has the right to defer payment of non-current liabilities per Note 9 of R22 941 609 (2021 - R16 249 048) until such time as the Group is able to repay the loans from available cash resources.
+The Group incurred a loss for the year ending 28 February 2023 of R6 236 919 (2022 - R6 167 739) and, as of those dates, the Group's total liabilities exceeded its total assets by R32 257 677 (2022 - R26 020 758).